Service summary:

 • You can email us a copy or post the original documents

-• We will certify your property documents for the FCDO
+• We can certify your property documents for the FCDO

-We can certify and apostille most types of UK property documents.
+Our FCDO-registered solicitors and notarys can certify most types of UK property documents.

 Jump to: How much does it cost? ↓ How long does it take?